 Add the chocolate and let it melt, stirring occasionally with a heatproof spatula, until the mixture is smooth.

-5 Make the batter: Using a rubber spatula, stir the sugar into the chocolate mixture until it combined.
+Using a rubber spatula, stir the sugar into the chocolate mixture until it's combined.
 The mixture may look crumbly or smooth after mixing; either is fine.

 Add the eggs, one at a time, followed by the vanilla.
 Add the flour mixture, and stir until no more white patches show.
 Stir in the chips until well distributed.

-7 Bake the brownies: Transfer the pan to the oven and bake for 25 to 30 minutes, or until the top is slightly puffed and just set.
-If in doubt, it's better to under-bake these brownies a touch rather than over-bake.
+Bake for 25 to 30 minutes, or until the top is slightly puffed and just set.
+If in doubt, it's better to underbake these brownies a touch rather than overbake.
 (The toothpick test doesn't work well for these brownies because the chocolate chips get melty!)

 If you're eager for brownies and can't wait for them to chill, skip this chilling step and serve them warm or just-cooled!
 They will be a little crumbly when you cut them.)

-6 Cut the squares: Run a thin knife around the edge of the pan to make sure the block of brownies is loose, then lift from the pan using the parchment paper sling.
-On a cutting board, slice the brownies into a 4x4 grid (to make 16 squares) or into a 5x5 grid (to make 25 mini-brownies).
+Run a thin knife around the edge of the pan to make sure the block of brownies is loose, then lift from the pan using the parchment paper sling.
+On a cutting board, slice the brownies into a 4x4 grid (to make 16 squares) or into a 5x5 grid (to make 25 mini brownies).